-In this technology feasibility analysis document, we discuss the main elements to this project that we will implement.
+In this technology feasibility analysis document, we discuss our primary needs to implement a web application version of WordScuffle, the possible technologies which could fulfill these needs, and our ultimate choices and conclusions for specific technologies.
 The team needs to investigate all possible technologies for each aspect of the project, because changing a technology after development has begun will result in wasted time and effort.
-Throughout this paper, we will analyze our technology options for user authentication, server language, database, word validation, and Javascript frameworks.
+Throughout this paper, we will analyze our technology options for user authentication, server language, database, word validation, and Javascript framework.